 A considerable advantage of powering the ADC down after a conversion is that the power consumption of the part is significantly reduced at lower throughput rates.
-When using the different power modes, the AD7938/AD7939 are only powered up for the duration of the conversion.
+When using the different power modes, the AD7938-6 is only powered up for the duration of the conversion.
 Therefore, the average power consumption per cycle is significantly reduced.
-Figure 41 shows a plot of the power vs. throughput rate when operating in autostandby mode for both $V{\rm DD}=5~V$ and 3 V. For example, if the maximum CLKIN frequency of 25.5 MHz is used to minimize the conversion time, this accounts for only 0.525 μs of the overall cycle time while the AD7938/AD7939 remains in standby mode for the remainder of the cycle.
-If the devices run at a throughput rate of 10 kSPS, for example, the overall cycle time is 100 μs .
+Figure 41 shows a plot of the power vs. the throughput rate when operating in autostandby mode for both $V{DD} = 5$ V and 3 V.

+For example, if the device runs at a throughput rate of 10 kSPS, then the overall cycle time would be 100 μ s.
+If the maximum CLKIN frequency of 10 MHz is used, the conversion time accounts for only 1.315 μ s of the overall cycle time while the AD7938-6 remains in standby mode for the remainder of the cycle.

-Figure 42 shows a plot of the power vs. throughput rate when operating in normal mode for both $V{\rm DD}=5~V$ and $V{\rm DD}=3~V$.
-In both plots, the figures apply when using the internal reference.
-If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7938/AD7939 remain in standby for a greater time in every cycle.
-Additionally, the current consumption, when converting, should be lower than the specified maximum of 2.7 mA with $V{\rm DD}=5~V$, or 2.0 mA with $V{\rm DD}=3~V$.
+If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7938-6 remains in standby for a greater length of time in every cycle.
+Additionally, the current consumption, when converting, would be lower than the specified maximum of 1.5 mA with V{DD} = 5 V, or 1.2 mA with V{DD} = 3 V.